Citra-Standalone/CITadvance/README.md

 Do not install along/with TSupport. ( May have conflict )

-You can creat a new file with name `exclude.txt` inside the module directory to exclude a package name from added to `target.txt`.
+You can create a new file with name `exclude.txt` inside the module directory to exclude a package name from added to `target.txt`.
 <details>
 <summary>About exclude.txt</summary>